Brandy Malone

 Brandy Malone, Federal Policy Manager at Schneider Electric, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements and leadership in the Energy Industry.

 Ms. Malone is recognized for her leadership and expertise in federal policy and military intelligence, and has served as a federal policy manager at Schneider Electric since 2024.
 In this capacity, she manages federal and public-sector procurement and workforce policies, translating complex federal and state-level policies for business units.
-Ms. Malone’s responsibilities include identifying opportunities and challenges within legislative and policy frameworks, advising policy leaders and congressional members on the impacts of decisions and potential legislation, and engaging with industry stakeholders regarding administration priorities such as energy dominance and emergency response.
+Ms. Malone’s responsibilities include identifying opportunities and challenges within legislative and policy frameworks, advising policy leaders and congressional members on the impacts of decisions and potential legislation, and engaging with industry stakeholders regarding policy priorities.

-Ms. Malone’s professional journey is deeply rooted in her tenure as a U.S. Army intelligence officer, where she held a series of progressively responsible positions for over two decades.
+Ms. Malone’s professional journey is deeply rooted in her tenure as a U.S. Army intelligence officer, where she held a series of positions that progressed in level of responsibility for over two decades.
 Her final military assignment was as deputy director, which began in 2021, following service as an executive fellow from 2020 to 2021.
 Among her earlier roles, Ms. Malone excelled as a chief of operations, deputy director, executive officer, associate dean of students and senior intelligence officer for division operations.
-Throughout her military career, she operated at the tactical, national, operational and strategic levels, primarily in the U.S. during non-deployment periods, and completed two tours in Iraq.
+Throughout her military career, she operated at the tactical, operational, and strategic levels, primarily in the U.S. during non-deployment periods, and completed two tours in Iraq.

 After concluding her active-duty service, Ms. Malone participated in a SkillBridge Fellowship through the U.S. Department of Defense’s program for transitioning service members.
 This included a corporate fellowship with the Chamber of Commerce Foundation’s Hiring Our Heroes initiative.

 Ms. Malone’s undergraduate studies culminated in a Bachelor of Arts in environmental studies from the University of California, Santa Barbara, in 2003.
-She later acquired a Master of Science in management and a Master of Business Administration in business administration and management from the University of Maryland Global Campus in 2017 and 2018, respectively.
+She later acquired a Master of Science in management and a Master of Business Administration in business administration and management from the University of Maryland University College, now known as the University of Maryland Global Campus, in 2017 and 2018, respectively.
 Additionally, Ms. Malone earned an executive certificate in business administration and management from Liberty University, received a top-secret security clearance from the U.S. Department of War, and holds credentials as an advanced open-water scuba diver.
 She is presently pursuing a Doctor of Business Administration in nonprofit leadership and management at Liberty University.

 Beyond her professional responsibilities, Ms. Malone is actively engaged in professional and civic organizations.
 She is a frequent panelist for the National Electrical Contractors Association.
 She has also been active as the president of the executive board for The Fort Meade Spouses’ Club, doing business as Maryland Military and Civilian Spouses’ Club, since 2022, a role she previously held from 2019 to 2020.
 Additionally, Ms. Malone has served as a Hiring Our Heroes committee chair at Schneider Electric since 2025.